Chinese Furniture — Classic Artwork with Aesthetic and Practical Values

 Sophisticated and Luxurious Decoration — Qing Furniture

-Based on Ming Furniture, Qing Dynasty (1636 — 1912) Furniture included more types of material, technics, and patterns in making and decorating procedures.
+Based on Ming Furniture, Qing (1636 — 1912) Furniture included more materials, technics, and patterns in making and decorating procedures.

-Hence, Qing Furniture, mostly, is exquisite, refined, and luxurious decorations.
+Hence, Qing Furniture primarily has exquisite, refined, and luxurious decorations.

 Luxurious Decorations on Zitan Wood Chair of the Qing Dynasty — Liu's Manor Museum in Dayi County (Photo by Dongmaiying)

 Types of Chinese Traditional Furniture Based on Function